ioBroker/ioBroker.iot/README.md

 * (bluefox) Updated configuration GUI to the latest state

 ### 1.8.8 (2020-12-14)
-* (bluefox) Corrected the "google home" error
+* (bluefox) Corrected the "Google home" error

 ### 1.8.6 (2020-12-13)
 * (bluefox) Try to fix google home error

 ### 1.8.5 (2020-11-23)
-* (bluefox) Corrected the configuration table for google home
+* (bluefox) Corrected the configuration table for Google home

 ### 1.8.4 (2020-11-18)
-* (bluefox) Corrected the configuration table for google home
+* (bluefox) Corrected the configuration table for Google home

 ### 1.8.3 (2020-11-16)
-* (bluefox) Trying to fix the set to false at start for google home
+* (bluefox) Trying to fix the set to false at start for Google home

 ### 1.8.2 (2020-11-15)
-* (bluefox) Added the debug outputs for google home
+* (bluefox) Added the debug outputs for Google home

 ### 1.8.1 (2020-11-13)
 * (bluefox) The deletion of google home devices was corrected

 ### 1.8.0 (2020-11-12)
-* (bluefox) The google home table was rewritten
+* (bluefox) The Google home table was rewritten

 ### 1.7.15 (2020-11-05)
 * (Morluktom) Corrected the request for temperature